 If you have other questions about our Equine-Assisted Activities classes, please e-mail firstname.lastname@example.org.
 Thank you for your interest and we hope to hear from you soon!

 Sessions are typically seven weeks long but are occasionally shorter due to holidays, weather, and facility availability.
 Each lesson is 40 minutes in length.
 That time includes the mounting and dismounting of all riders in that class.
 If your child takes 20 minutes to mount, that is part of the lesson.
 Current session dates are on our calendar.

 Our ideal number of riders is four (4) per instructor, but depending on the class, that number may vary slightly.

-Each rider is asked to pay the full session cost of $50 per lesson, which totals $350 for a seven-week session.
+Each rider is asked to pay the full session cost of $52 per lesson, which totals $312 for a six-week session.
 (We do provide need-based scholarships.)
 This small fee covers less than 25% of our operating costs.

 That depends on which location you prefer, what time slots we have open, and how flexible your availability is.
 There are a number of variables, but we do our best to get new participants in our programs as quickly as possible.